 - Staying hydrated: When temperatures get hot, and especially when they are extreme, it’s important for kids to stay hydrated.
 A heat index of 90 degrees or above can be dangerous for young children.
 Have them drink water regularly, take breaks from the heat, and wear lightweight clothing.

-- Preventing vehicle-related heat stroke.
-On average, a child dies from heatstroke in a vehicle every seven days.
-A kid’s body can overheat three to five times more quickly than an adult’s.
+- Preventing vehicle-related heat stroke: A kid’s body can overheat 3-5 times more quickly than an adult’s.
 Avoid heatstroke-related injury or death by never leaving your child alone in a car, not even for a minute.
 Additionally, make sure to keep your car locked when you’re not in it so that kids can’t get in on their own.

 2. Teach Pedestrian Safety

-According to Safe Kids, unintentional pedestrian injuries are the fifth leading cause of injury-related death in the United States for kids ages 5 to 19.
+According to Safe Kids, unintentional pedestrian injuries are the fifth-leading cause of injury-related death in the United States for kids ages 5 to 19.
 While this rate is not specific to summer, kids are more likely to be outside when the weather is nice.
 Teens are of greatest risk because they are often walking while looking down at their phones.
-Have them put their phones away when walking outside.
+Tell them to put their phones away when walking outside.
 Further, help children under the age of 10 to cross the street.
 Remind them to look left, right and then left again.

-3. Prevent Injuries During Outdoor & Recreational Activities
+3. Prevent Injuries During Outdoor and Recreational Activities

-- If pools are open, be cautious around them and other bodies of water.
+- Be cautious around pools and other bodies of water.
 Don’t leave kids by themselves in a lake or pool, no matter how small it is.
-Children who are still learning how to swim should utilize life jackets approved by the US Coast Guard.
+Children who are still learning how to swim should use life jackets approved by the U.S. Coast Guard.
 Infants and toddlers should be within an arm’s length of an adult.